magscueto/magscueto/README.md

 - 👋 Hi, I’m @magscueto
 - 👀 I’m interested in ...
-Graphic Design, Web Development
+Design, Web Development and Music
 - 🌱 I’m currently learning ...
-HTML, CSS, JavaScript, React adn Arduino IDE
+HTML, CSS, JavaScript, React and Arduino IDE
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... any startup.
 - 📫 How to reach me ...

 <!---